-Speaking of adding flavorings, some people add lemon juice to water to make it more flavorful.
+- Add lemon juice to water to make it more flavorful.
 If you do this for yourself or a senior loved one, please add it sparingly!
 Your favorite dental hygienist (me) wants you to know that lemon juice is highly acidic.
 Using it to flavor water can rapidly lead to tooth decay.

-Okay, off my soap box and back to adding a favored beverage to a senior’s diet…I have one more caution for you – please limit their intake of caffeine and alcohol, which act as a natural diuretic.
+Please limit their intake of caffeine and alcohol, which act as a natural diuretic.
 Drinking a higher amount of these fluids might cause excessive water loss, resulting in elderly dehydration.

 3) Make Water Easily Accessible